Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Conclusions

 \section{Conclusions}

 Resonances of $^{37}$K$+p$ in $^{38}$Ca have been studied via proton scattering with a $^{37}$K beam on a CH$_2$ target at the ReA3 facility using a Si detector array and a position-sensitive ionization chamber to determine the excitation function between approximately $E_x=7.0 - 8.7$ MeV in the $^{38}$Ca compound nucleus.
-In addition to the identification of 13 new levels, the J$^{\pi}$ values and proton partial widths of these levels, as well as for levels newly identified by Long \textit{et al.} \cite{long_indirect_2017} in this energy range, have been constrained through an R-Matrix analysis of these results.
-This information was used to estimate a new $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate, which was found to be a factor of 45 less than the standard REACLIB reaction rate, based on Hauser-Feschbach theory.
-While similar to other indirect studies \cite{long_indirect_2017}, the rate determined here does not agree with the only previous higher-energy direct measurement \cite{Browne_2023}, which is itself consistent with HF theory.
+In addition to the identification of 13 new levels, the J$^{\pi}$ values and proton partial widths of these levels, as well as for levels previously identified by Long \textit{et al.} \cite{long_indirect_2017} in this energy range, have been constrained through an R-Matrix analysis of these results.
+This information was used to estimate the $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate, which was found to be approximately a factor of 20-40 less than the statistical model rates that have been shown to describe the cross section at higher energies.